x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/export-mailbox-audit-logs.md

 3. Configure the following search criteria for exporting the entries from the mailbox audit log:

-  - **Start and end dates** Select the date range for the entries to include in the exported file.
+  - **Start and end dates**: Select the date range for the entries to include in the exported file.

-  - **Mailboxes to search audit log for** Select the mailboxes to retrieve audit log entries for.
+  - **Mailboxes to search audit log for**: Select the mailboxes to retrieve audit log entries for.

-  - **Type of non-owner access** Select one of the following options to define the type of non-owner access to retrieve entries for:
+  - **Type of non-owner access**: Select one of the following options to define the type of non-owner access to retrieve entries for:

-  - **All non-owners** Search for access by administrators and delegated users inside your organization, and by Microsoft datacenter administrators in Exchange Online.
+  - **All non-owners**: Search for access by administrators and delegated users inside your organization, and by Microsoft datacenter administrators in Exchange Online.

-  - **External users** Search for access by Microsoft datacenter administrators.
+  - **External users**: Search for access by Microsoft datacenter administrators.

-  - **Administrators and delegated users** Search for access by administrators and delegated users inside your organization.
+  - **Administrators and delegated users**: Search for access by administrators and delegated users inside your organization.

-  - **Administrators** Search for access by administrators in your organization.
+  - **Administrators**: Search for access by administrators in your organization.

-  - **Recipients** Select the users to send the mailbox audit log to.
+  - **Recipients**: Select the users to send the mailbox audit log to.

 4. Click **Export**.